How to Get Started with Productization Using AI to Scale Your Services

 If you’re overwhelmed by the idea of productization, the answer isn’t a full-blown platform or hiring a product team.
 It’s taking one well-chosen step.

-Here’s how to do that:
+Here’s how to get started:

 1. Spot the Repetition

-2. Choose a “Safe to Fail” Experiment
+2. Run a “Safe to Fail” Experiment

-Don’t build the full solution.
-Build a test.
-The simplest version that lets you learn something.
-Think of it as your “Minimum Learnable Product.”
+Don’t build the full product.
+Build the smallest version that helps you learn something.
+Think Minimum Learnable Product.

 4. Measure Learning, Not Launches